Coffea arabica

 Coffea arabica (/əˈræbɪkə/), also known as the Arabica coffee, is a species of flowering plant in the coffee and madder family Rubiaceae.
 It is believed to be the first species of coffee to have been cultivated and is the dominant cultivar, representing about 60% of global production.
 Coffee produced from the less acidic, more bitter, and more highly caffeinated robusta bean (C. canephora) makes up most of the remaining coffee production.
-The natural populations of Coffea arabica are restricted to the forests of South Ethiopia and Yemen.
+The natural populations of Coffea arabica are restricted to the forests of South Ethiopia, South Sudan, and Yemen.

 Description

-Wild plants grow between 9 and 12 m tall, and have an open branching system; the leaves are opposite, simple elliptic-ovate to oblong, 6–12 cm long and 4–8 cm broad, glossy dark green.
-The flowers are white, 10–15 mm in diameter, and grow in axillary clusters.
-The seeds are contained in a drupe (commonly called a "cherry") 10–15 mm in diameter, maturing bright red to purple and typically containing two seeds, often called coffee beans.
+Wild plants grow between 9 and 12 m tall, and have an open branching system; the leaves are opposite, simple elliptic-ovate to oblong, 6–12 cm long and 4–8 cm broad, glossy dark green, with prominent veins and wavy margins.

+The flowers are white, 10–15 mm in diameter, and grow in axillary clusters of 2 to 9.
+The fruit is a drupe (commonly called a "cherry") 10–15 mm in diameter, maturing bright red to purple and typically containing two seeds each which become coffee beans.

 Taxonomy

-Coffea arabica was first described scientifically by Antoine de Jussieu, who named it Jasminum arabicum after studying a specimen from the Botanic Gardens of Amsterdam.
-Linnaeus placed it in its own genus Coffea in 1737.
+The botanical name Coffea arabica was formally published by Carl Linnaeus in his Species plantarum in 1753.
+The species had been described and depicted before, as Linnaeus was able to refer to Antoine de Jussieu, who named it Jasminum arabicum, published in 1715, after studying a specimen sent to him from the Botanic Garden of Amsterdam, Gaspard Bauhin's Pinax of 1623 under 'Evonymus IV' and Prospero Alpini's De plantis Aegypti liber, published in 1592.

 Coffea arabica is one of the polyploid species of the genus Coffea, as it carries four copies of the eleven chromosomes (44 total) instead of the 2 copies of diploid species.
 Specifically, Coffea arabica is itself the result of a hybridization between the diploids Coffea canephora and Coffea eugenioides, thus making it an allotetraploid, with two copies of two different genomes.
 This hybridization event at the origin of Coffea arabica is estimated between 1.08 million and 543,000 years ago and is linked to changing environmental conditions in East Africa.